mpicker0/ac2017/README.md

   to pass in a specific CAPCHA value)
 * December 2:  `mix run scripts/dec02.exs`.
 Passing in a specific "spreadsheet" is not supported since there are newlines involved.
+* December 3:  `mix run scripts/dec03.exs`.
+Note that if uncommented, the tests will take an _extremely_ long time to run; there is a variable in the code that will help somewhat, but this is not currently efficient at all.
+* December 4:  `mix run scripts/dec04.exs`

 ## Installation